jbobrow/Move38-website/_posts/2016-10-10-a-board-game-that-thinks.markdown

 <iframe width="720" height="405" src="https://www.youtube.com/embed/oFpwVv5tmO4" frameborder="0" allowfullscreen></iframe>

-The video above shows 3 people playing a prototype of our flagship project, a game platform called Automatiles (for now; it may have a different name when it ships.
-Thinky Blinky Bits?)
+The video above shows 3 people playing a prototype of our flagship project, a game platform called Blinks.

 The game pieces are little computers.
 They can think, remember, communicate with players and each other, and you can load new games into them.
 They're open source so you can invent your own games for them, and they're easy to program ([Arduino!](https://www.arduino.cc/)), so they're also a tool for kids to learn code.